fdemir/etymology-turkish/README.md

 # Etymology Turkish

 Etymology Turkish is a web app that you can use to learn the history and origin of Turkish words.
+The platform includes thousands of Turkish words.
+You can look at the old version and roots of words.
+The design of Etymology Turkish is very simple, useful and responsive.

 ## Build Setup